martynas2200/raso-sync-erpnext/README.md

 <!-- TODO: DECIDE Response status is crucial here

-- Sales invoices are created with title "EKA" + ReceiptNo
 - Items are matched by VCODE if it starts with 'P', otherwise by barcode (CODE field)
 - Regular quantities/amounts use QTY and AMOUNT fields
 - Manual quantities/amounts (QTYMANUAL, AMOUNTMANUAL) are used when provided